boluoreg/.github/profile/README.md

 ## Q&A

 ### What does this organization do?
 This organization encompasses projects related to fully automated registration for pineapple platform accounts.
-(Deleting the repository for now because of the fucking pineapple platform)

 ### Why is the project called "Pineapple"?
 Because the project author([TianmuTNT](https://github.com/TianmuTNT))'s catchphrase is "pineapple".